TGAC/COPO-documentation/submissions/files.rst

         **Move Data dialogue: Command outputted after having clicked command in the** ``Process`` **button.
 Copy the command displayed.**

+        If you encounter the server certificate error, ``curl: (60) Peer's Certificate issuer is not recognized.``, please see the :ref:`hint <files-submission-via-terminal-hint>` at the beginning of this section.

    * .. figure:: /assets/images/files/files_move_data_dialogue_terminal_input2.png
         :alt: Terminal with command pasted